utf-4096/butterbridge/docs/FAQ.md

 # Username and avatar spoofing
 Username spoofing (so it looks like the remote users) only works with webhooks for Discord, Mattermost, Slack.
-Matterbridge reads avatars from Discord, Gitter, Mattermost and Slack but can only send them to Discord, Mattermost and Slack when webhooks are enabled.
-(Gitter doesn't allow avatar changes).
+Matterbridge reads avatars from Discord, Mattermost and Slack but can only send them to Discord, Mattermost and Slack when webhooks are enabled.

 To have avatars from mattermost visible on the other bridges, you'll have to use the external mediaserver setup.
 This is because avatar images from mattermost aren't publicly visible when not logged into mattermost.
 This means we need to download the avatar images, and upload them to the public mediaserver, and use this (now public) avatar URL in the messages sent to another bridge, eg slack.